 - technical advice (across many disciplines, including economics, marine science, coastal engineering and geomorphology, naval architecture, and wildlife veterinary)

 - situational awareness

-Technical advisor within the planning, intelligence or operations functions, acting as an on-site environmental advisor with a view to minimising environmental harm from response actions.
+Technical advisor within the planning, intelligence or operations functions, including acting as an on-site environmental advisor to minimise environmental harm from response actions.

-Few response agencies have all the required expertise, so the ES&T network has been established to provide a national support group of highly skilled and professional scientists and technicians.
+ES&T requirements are highly diverse, often require a deep understanding of both the expert discipline and how it works in emergency response, and may need to be maintained throughout an extended response (often weeks to months).
+As no response agencies have all the required expertise, the ES&T network has been established to provide a national support group of highly skilled and professional experts able to apply their knowledge when needed.
 Network members come from government agencies across all jurisdictions, from the ports, maritime and petroleum sectors, from academia and research organisations, and from the education, commercial and consulting sectors.

 ES&T skills and resources—the life of a spill

 Although every spill is different, the skills and resources required to address these tend to be reasonably consistent.

 Spills and responses tend to follow a predictable path, even if the order or duration of the various phases may change based on context and circumstance.
 Below are the nine phases someone in an ES&T role might recognise prior to, during and after a spill incident and response: